npondel/website-v2/content/authors/nick/_index.md

 # Interests to show in About widget
 interests:
-- Presentation Tier Systems (XenApp, RDSH, Windows)
+- XenApp, RDSH, and Windows
-- Windows Debugging
+- Debugging network and web issues
 - R, Stats, and Analytics
-- Networking and Web Technologies
 - Docker and CI/CD
-- Laboratory Systems
+- Laboratory Instruments and Automation Systems

 # Education to show in About widget
 education: